feiphilchen/psdig/README.md

 ## Features
 * Collect and show process activities in a curse window with filtering, statistics and customized format.
 Trace can be saved into a file or loaded for later analysis.
 * Watch your interested events(syscall/tracepoint/uprobe) by defining a custom template with filters and detail formats.
-* One-liner syscall/event trace with specified format or lambda function.
-* One-liner c/cpp function trace with automatically resolved demangled name,arguments and return value.
+* One-liner syscall/event/uprobe trace with specified format or lambda function. c/cpp functions can be resolved with demangled name,arguments and return value.

 ![demo](images/demo.gif)